codsen/codsen/packages/string-remove-widows/README.md

 # string-remove-widows

-> Helps to prevent widow words in text
+> Helps to prevent widow words in a text

 [![Minimum Node version required][node-img]][node-url] [![Repository is on GitLab][gitlab-img]][gitlab-url]